Skip to main content

 CO2 Fuel Combustion/CO2 Emissions

-Paraguay updated its NDC in 2021 but has kept the same target as in its first NDC, which is to reduce GHG emissions by 20% in 2030 compared to a BAU projection (10% conditional target and 10% unconditional).
+Paraguay updated its NDC in 2021 but has kept the same target as in its first NDC, which is to reduce GHG emissions by 20% by 2030 compared to a BAU projection (10% conditional target and 10% unconditional).